What Are the Symptoms of High Cholesterol

 Some medical conditions may contribute to high cholesterol, including:

 High cholesterol is diagnosed through a simple blood test called a lipid profile or cholesterol test.
 This test measures the level of total cholesterol, LDL (poor) cholesterol, HDL (good) cholesterol, and triglycerides.
-This helps doctors assess your risk of heart disease.
+While symptoms of cholesterol are not always visible, this test helps doctors assess your risk of heart disease.
 Regular screening is important, especially if you have risk factors such as family history, obesity, or diabetes.
 Initial diagnosis allows timely management and prevention of complications.

 Prevention is the key to managing cholesterol levels and protecting your heart.
+Recognizing early symptoms of cholesterol can help you take timely action.
 Here are effective suggestions for the prevention of cholesterol:

 Homeopathy provides a natural and holistic approach to the management of cholesterol.
 Although this is not a replacement for medical treatment, it can be an auxiliary therapy.
 Here are some common homeopathic medicines for cholesterol: